Updated for 2020!

 On 19th June 1993, William Golding died at his home in Cornwall, looking out of the window, perhaps watching the rise of the midsummer sun.
 Golding is one of the world’s most decorated writers, winning the Booker Prize, the James Tait Black Memorial Prize and the Nobel Prize for Literature, and was knighted by the Queen in 1988.
-This article examines Golding’s enduring legacy on popular culture some twenty years after his death and the diverse and discrete media in which he has been featured.
+This article examines Golding’s enduring legacy on popular culture more than 25 years after his death and the diverse and discrete media in which he has been featured.
 Unsurprisingly, Lord of the Flies is the main focus here, although Golding’s other novels also feature, including Pincher Martin and The Inheritors.
-In addition, Golding’s sea trilogy has been adapted by the BBC and tantalisingly; it is possible to find hints about a possible film adaptation of The Spire.
+In addition, Golding’s sea trilogy has been adapted by the BBC as To the Ends of the Earth and tantalisingly, it is possible to find hints about a possible film adaptation of The Spire.

-William Golding’s Lord of the Flies is a literary phenomenon; the title is instantly recognisable as a synonym for societal breakdown, the book has been read by millions worldwide and it has been required reading in schools, colleges and universities for the last fifty years.
+William Golding’s Lord of the Flies is a literary phenomenon.
+The title is instantly recognisable as a synonym for societal breakdown, the book has been read by millions worldwide and it has been required reading in schools, colleges and universities for the last fifty years.
+It has been adapted into film twice, in 1963 and 1990.
 In addition to its impact on the literary world, the book pervades popular culture, spawning a variety of parodies, tributes and re-imaginings as well as providing inspiration to the most unlikely of cultural forms.
-Most recently it appeared in the film Silver Linings Playbook in which the character Tiffany, played by an Oscar-winning Jennifer Lawrence, refuses to allow Pat (Bradley Cooper) to read Lord of the Flies in their practice studio.
-Tiffany says ‘I can tell you all about Lord of the Flies.
-Humanity is just nasty and there’s no silver lining.’

 The major difference between these reality tv programmes and the novel is that adults are the participants and not children.
 However, in 2007 CBS premiered a controversial new reality show, Kid Nation.
 The programme featured 40 children between the ages of 8 and 15 who have to try and build a society with minimum involvement from adults.
 Kid Nation provoked a lot of criticism before it had even aired, with the majority of commentators comparing it to Lord of the Flies.
 In marked contrast to Lord of the Flies however, the children are never truly alone and as with many reality shows, the producers were accused of ‘feeding children lines’ and setting up situations.
 A similar British show was broadcast in 2009 on Channel 4, entitled Boys and Girls Alone in which children lived without any adults (except, of course, the production crew and trained chaperones).
 The show elicited a large number of complaints and the parents of the children spoke of their shock as they saw their children descend very quickly into bullying and challenging behaviour.
 Acknowledging the inspiration for the programme, a Channel 4 spokesman said ‘It is a bit Lord Of The Flies, but there is no murdering.’